-Back to the Roots is a U.S. company established by a group of Berkeley students.
-In their online shop they offer for sale two products: one is the Mushroom Kit (to grow your own mushrooms) and the other one is the Aquafarm (Figure) which they describe as a "Self-cleaning fish tank that grows food".
-In fact, it is a small, fancy, indoor Aquaponic system working similarly to our prototype.
-The difference between the Aquafarm and our Aquaponic System is the use of modern technology.
+Back to the Roots is a US company established by a group of Berkeley students.
+In their online shop they offer for sale two products: one is the Mushroom Kit (to grow your own mushrooms) and the other one is the aquafarm (Figure 12) which they describe as a "Self-cleaning fish tank that grows food".

+In fact, it is a small, fancy, indoor aquaponics system working similarly to our prototype.
+The difference between the aquafarm and our aquaponics system is the use of modern technology.
 Our prototype is equipped with a bunch of electronic devices making our system more attractive and easier to maintain.

-Since the Aquafarm is the only domestic Aquaponic system offered for sale worldwide, Back to the Roots is without a doubt our strongest competitor on the market.
+Since the aquafarm is the only domestic aquaponics system offered for sale worldwide, Back to the Roots is without a doubt our strongest competitor on the market.
+[15]